didiersmith/marys-maidens/temp.md

 The prick in the suit shook his head and pointed at a line item in the financial statement.
 "So's _Sesame Street_, and that's public domain.
 Your licensing costs for _Cocomelon_ are over fifty grand a year."

 What an idiot.
-His MBA program may have taught him how to read spreadsheets, but he clearly didn't know the first thing about the industry.
+His MBA program may have taught him how to read spreadsheets, but he clearly didn't understand the first thing about the industry.

 "No one uses _Sesame Street_," Tyler said.
 "It's insufficiently captivating.
 The increased tranq costs alone will exceed 50k - not to mention the impact on the final product."